 Over the years impassioned cases have been made for several individuals, chiefly Josephine Deym (Baroness Stackelberg after remarrying in 1810) and Antonie Brentano (whose husband, however, was a close friend of Beethoven’s).
 Complicating matters, Antonie gave birth in March 1813; and in early April, so did Josephine.

-The triumph of the Seventh
+8 December 1813: the triumph of the Seventh

 At a giant concert at Vienna University, Beethoven conducted the world premieres of his Symphony No. 7 and the Battle Symphony (or Wellington’s Victory), which celebrated the British defeat of Napoleon at the Battle of Vitoria.
 Raising money for soldiers wounded at the Battle of Hanau, the concert was one of his most successful.